-One of my favorite diagnoses to treat in CrossFit athletes is SLAP tears because quite frequently athletes have been told they have only one option…surgery.
-But in reality many people with SLAP tears in their shoulder can successfully rehab back to full shoulder health and performance without needing to go under the knife (saving them from months of rehab and decreased fitness).
+One of my favorite diagnoses to treat in CrossFit athletes is SLAP tears because quite frequently, athletes have been told their only option is surgery.
+But, many athletes with SLAP tears in their shoulders can successfully rehab back to full shoulder health and performance without needing to go under the knife (saving them from months of rehab and decreased fitness).
 So how do you get back to CrossFit after a labrum tear?
-The following principles should help you along with working with a medical professional that really understands the needs of fitness athletes.
+The following principles should help you, along with working with a medical professional that understands the needs of fitness athletes.

 KEY #1.
 A STRONG POSTERIOR ROTATOR CUFF

 The rotator cuff serves to provide stability to the shoulder joint.
 The labrum also provides stability to the shoulder.
 So if the labrum is torn, we want to maximize rotator cuff strength to make up for the labrum’s deficit.